Rate Limiting

 {"detail": "Rate limit exceeded.
 Try again later."}

-When using WoosmapApi, the RateLimitExceeded exception is automatically handled and returns a JSON response with the rate limit headers:
+When using WoosmapApi, the RateLimitExceeded exception is automatically handled and returns a JSON response:

 {"detail": "Rate limit exceeded.
 Try again later."}